crudbooster/superframework/README.md

 ### /vendor
 Folder `vendor` ini berisi berbagai macam library yang dibutuhkan pada sistem framework ini.
 Anda tidak perlu mengubah / menambahnya secara manual, karena sudah dikontrol dan dimanajemen oleh Composer.

-## Module
-Super framework use a modular MVC Concept.
-You have a default MVC after make a installation, that is /app/Modules/Site If you want to make a new module, you can make a duplicate directory "Site" to your new module name.

 # Controller & Routing